Welcome to Fathom Freediving Bali.

 In 2005 I started freediving and spearfishing in the cold North Sea where I grew up.
 After completing a degree in Marine Biology, I left the UK to discover warmer waters…

-Enjoying the opportunity to interact with new people, I have met interesting characters and formed good friendships through teaching.
 We cover some serious topics on a freediving course, but keeping the atmosphere relaxed actually supports progression.
 There can be real challenges involved, but we aim to have fun.

-My courses are unique.
-Amongst other things, I include yogic breathing techniques to benefit physical health, whilst cultivating a calm and present state of mind.
+Courses include yogic breathing techniques to benefit physical health, whilst cultivating a calm and present state of mind.
 These techniques help to reduce general anxiety, supporting your freediving practice and contributing to a balanced life.
 They are also a great tool for meditation.

 Running adventure tourism expeditions around Indonesia allowed me to experience some of the worlds most stunning and diverse marine habitats.
 An appreciation of how these systems are connected to the traditional way of life for indigenous people has been an inspiration for my journey into freediving.